Gandhi’s Johannesburg Tour

 Johannesburg – Birthplace of Satyagraha (passive resistance).

-Gandhi’s political Baptism was in Johannesburg and these political preoccupations eventually brought his Johannesburg legal practice to a standstill.
+Even more, Gandhi’s political Baptism was in Johannesburg and these political preoccupations consequently brought his Johannesburg legal practice to a standstill.

 Story of the life (in Johannesburg) of a lawyer, religious man, philosopher, activist and world-renowned pacifist leader for free society, Mahatma Gandhi.

 Items covered on Gandhi’s Johannesburg heritage tour